kris2026uk/LIS624/OMEKA.md

 The first step is creating a user and database on our system for Omeka, replace omeka and xx with a username and password- create user 'OMEKA'@'localhost' identified by 'XXXXXXXXX';
 create database OMEKA;
-grant all privileges on OMEKA.* to 'wordpress'@'localhost';
+grant all privileges on OMEKA.* to 'OMEKA'@'localhost';
 show databases;
 \q